 Before having a bone scan, consider asking the following questions:

-- Who will perform the bone scan?
+Who will perform the bone scan?

-- What will happen during the bone scan?
+What will happen during the bone scan?

-- How long will the procedure take?
+How long will the procedure take?

-- What are the risks and benefits of having a bone scan?
+What are the risks and benefits of having a bone scan?

-- When will I learn the results?
-How will they be communicated to me?
+When and how will I learn the results?

 Who will explain the results to me?